newrelic/infra-integrations-sdk/docs/v3tov4.md

 #### Adding inventory to an Integration

 Inventory can also be added to an Integration.
-The previous call can be used on Integrations
+The previous call can be used on an Integration

 `func (e *Integration) AddInventoryItem(key string, field string, value interface{}) error`